Skip to content

 Most shareholders are entitled to vote on important matters and receive a portion of any post-profit dividends the directors authorise.

 Unlike a partnership, the company’s owners do not necessarily manage the company.
-Instead, directors manage the day-to-day and are the individuals that act on the company’s behalf.
+Instead, directors manage the day-to-day and are the individuals who act on the company’s behalf.
 For small businesses trading as companies, founders will usually be both shareholders and directors.

 The Company Constitution